more-joao/dodecaphonic-sequences/README.md

 ## Running

-Just download both *primeform_reduction.py* and *dodecaphonic_sequences.py* into the same folder and run.
+Just download both *primeform_reduction.py* and *dodecaphonic_sequences.py* into the same folder and run the latter, changing parameters as you see fit.
 It will take some time, but the results will be progressively added to a text file inside the same folder, *valid_sequences.py*.